Signed in as:

 Anthroposophic Therapeutic Arts supports people of all ages to find ways of dealing with life’s challenges.
 They are complementary art therapies based on the understanding of the human being of body soul and spirit.

-For adults sessions the main mediums are charcoal and watercolours.
-Clay and drawing may also be part of the sessions.
+For sessions with adults, the main mediums are charcoal and watercolour.
+On occastion, clay and pastels may be used as well.

-One cycle of Therapeutic Art is between 9-12 sessions, at least once a week.
+One cycle of therapeutic painting is between 9-12 sessions, at least once a week.
 It's imperative to the process that the person coming for treatment is able to attend the full cycle of sessions.

 Therapeutic sessions can be booked directly with Berit.